awslabs/amazon-timestream-tools/tools/multithreaded-writer/README.md

 ![timestream-multithreaded-writer-diagram](timestream-multithreaded-writer-diagram.png?raw=true "timestream-multithreaded-writer-diagram")

 Each WriteRecordsRequest (a collection of Timestream records) is sent to multithreaded writer by using `TimestreamWriter.putWriteRecordRequest` method.
 The operation is asynchronous and only puts given WriteRecordsRequest to in-memory queue.
 The in-memory queue is consumed by `T` number of threads.
 Each of them attempts to retrieve the WriteRecordsRequest from the in-memory queue and ingest it to Timestream.
 A single thread is processing only a single WriteRecordsRequest at a time.
-It's blockingly waiting for the response from Timestream and retries the ingestion if neccassary (and according to the configuration). `TimestreamWriterMetrics` are collected during the code execution and - if configured - printed to the console.
+It's blockingly waiting for the response from Timestream and retries the ingestion if necessary (and according to the configuration). `TimestreamWriterMetrics` are collected during the code execution and - if configured - printed to the console.

 ### Multithreaded writer interface

 ```
 interface TimestreamWriter {
     // Put the WriteRecordsRequest to a in-memory queue.
 The function will return false when the queue is full.
     // In rare circumstances, the function can block until there is space in the queue.
     boolean putWriteRecordRequest(WriteRecordsRequest writeRequest);

     // Shut down gracefully - wait for all writes to complete/retry.